IIoT: Smart manufacturing for efficiency and product safety

 Challenges: data protection and security

 The biggest challenges of IIoT include data protection and data security.
-Companies must protect their critical infrastructure, for example through encryption of sensitive production data.
+Companies must protect their critical infrastructure, for example, by encrypting sensitive production data.

 Further challenges include high investment costs, integration of complex systems, and shortages of skilled workers.
 Especially in the chemical and pharmaceutical industries, there are strict regulatory requirements (e.g., GMP, FDA, EMA).